backdrop-contrib/user_import/README.txt

 14. Click "Import" to complete the import.

-Note that Date fields are not yet supported.

-Note that passwords can only be imported as plain text, and will be converted to MD5 by Drupal.

         ---------------------------
          OPTIONS FOR OTHER MODULES
         ---------------------------

--- NODEPROFILE --
+-- CONTENT PROFILE --

-* NodeProfile node fields will be available when matching csv data to Drupal fields.
+* Content Profile node fields will be available when matching csv data to Drupal fields.

 * Date fields are not supported yet.